fwcd/mixync/README.md

 Like `rsync` but for Mixxx databases and music.

 > **NOTE: The project is still in very early stages, so please make sure to back up your mixxxdb and your music before trying it.
-Additionally the portable database's schema should be considered _unstable_ until we have a proper solution for database migrations and schema versioning in place (e.g. using alembic).**
+Additionally the portable database's schema should be considered _unstable_ until we have a proper solution for database migrations and schema versioning in place (e.g. using alembic), see [#11](https://github.com/fwcd/mixync/issues/11).**

 ```
 +-------------------+